louismullie/closet/README.md

 ### Closet

-.. is a Sinatra web app skeleton loaded with goodies.
+.. is a Sinatra web app skeleton loaded with goodies, inspired from [loafer](https://github.com/zeke/loafer).

 **Framework Tools**